VULTURE FEST 2020:

 Makanda offers many tourism opportunities for all ages

 Come and spend your vacation in Makanda, Illinois.
-Of course, we are located only 7 miles south of Carbondale, Illinois, and Southern Illinois University.
+Of course, Carbondale, Illinois, and Southern Illinois University are only seven miles to the north.

 Makanda is a vast area and is known as the true gateway to the Shawnee National Forest and the Shawnee Hills Wine trial.
-Additionally, it is located only minutes from Cobden, and Alto Pass, Illinois.
+Additionally, Cobden and Alto Pass, Illinois, are only a short drive away.

 Natural beauty and hospitality await you in Makanda.
 For this reason, travel to the Southern tip of Illinois and experience a whole new part of the state.

-Makanda is home of Giant City State Park and nestled between Cedar Lake and Devils Kitchen Lake.
-Likewise, Little grassy lake is the centerpiece of the zip code of Makanda.
-Furthermore, it is centrally located along the Shawnee Hills Wine Trail.
+Makanda is home to Giant City State Park and nestled between Cedar Lake and Devils Kitchen Lake.